makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 > ## Challenge - A more advanced function {.challenge}
 >
->  + Write a function called `analyze` that takes a filename as a argument and displays the three graphs produced in the [previous lesson][01] (average, min and max inflammation over time).
+>  Write a function called `plot_population` that takes a filename and a country as arguments and displays the graph produced in the [previous lesson][05] (total population per year).
->  `analyze("data/inflammation-01.csv")` should produce the graphs already shown, while `analyze("data/inflammation-02.csv")` should produce corresponding graphs for the second data set.
+>  `plot_population("data/gapminder-FiveYearData.csv, "Argentina")` should produce the graphs already shown, while `plot_population("data/gapminder-FiveYearData.csv, "Germany")` should produce corresponding graphs for Germany.
 Be sure to document your function with comments.
->  + Write a function `rescale` that takes a vector as input and returns a corresponding vector of values scaled to lie in the range 0 to 1.
->  (If $L$ and $H$ are the lowest and highest values in the original vector, then the replacement for a value $v$ should be $(v-L) / (H-L)$.)
->  Be sure to document your function with comments.
->  + Test that your `rescale` function is working properly using `min`, `max`, and `plot`.

-[01]: 01-starting-with-data.html
+[01]: 05-data-analysis.html